What is Investigative Journalism: History, Characteristics, Scope, Best Examples

 What is Investigative Journalism?

-Investigative Journalism uses deep research to uncover the truth and scandals to bring stories that were never told before to readers and viewers.
-Investigative journalism began in the late 18th century.
+Investigative Journalism uses deep research to show truth and scandals to bring stories that were never told before to readers and viewers.
+Investigative journalism began in late 18th century.
 During that time, some newspapers from the UK and the US questioned government actions.

 With time, investigative journalism grew to become a popular and reliable source of news information, and readers started believing in it.
 Investigative Journalists started digging deep into complex issues, they brought out hidden truths, exposed corruption, and held the powerful accountable.
-With a rich history of uncovering scandals and bringing justice to light, investigative journalism continues to shape societies worldwide.
-Today, it stands as a guiding light in a world often overshadowed by fake news, misinformation, and deception.
+With a rich history of showing scandals and bringing justice to light, investigative journalism continues to shape societies worldwide.

 Investigative Journalism Famous Cases